redbadger/website-honestly/README.md

 There is only one staging lambda function instance, so there is no guarantee that the correct version will be currently deployed when viewing a branch preview.
-This matters if you are testing the "contact us" form, for example.
+This matters if you are testing the "sign up" form, for example.

 Deploys to the live prod environment are done by starting a parameterised build on CircleCI that does the deploy + invoke process for the production lambda